jserv/auto-tetris/README.md

 * Q: Quit the game

 ## TODO
-* Refine memory management.
-At present, leaks and buffer overrun exist.
 * Colorize the blocks. [libtetris](https://github.com/HugoNikanor/libtetris) does the elegant work.
 * Allow external programs to train the AI.